pingcap/docs-tidb-operator/en/backup-to-gcs-using-br.md

     * `COLDLINE`
     * `DURABLE_REDUCED_AVAILABILITY`

-    If you do not configure `storageClass`, the default is `COLDLINE`.
+    If you do not configure `storageClass`, the default type is `COLDLINE`.
 See [GCS Documentation](https://cloud.google.com/storage/docs/storage-classes) for details.

     </details>

     <details>
     <summary>Configure the object access-control list (ACL) strategy</summary>

-    CS supports the following ACL strategies:
+    GCS supports the following ACL strategies:

     * `authenticatedRead`
     * `bucketOwnerFullControl`